Back-Black-Door/SkullGirls-Comminity-s-Cut/docs/CClib.md

 ```

 ### gfsAddFiles(gfs_archive_name, relative_path, file_path)
-Adds a single file to a GFS archive in data02.
+Adds files to a GFS archive in data02.
+(All Files!)

 Parameters: